-NOTE: All ·minimally conforming· processors ·must· support decimal numbers with a minimum of 18 decimal digits (i.e., with a ·totalDigits· of 18).
-However, ·minimally conforming· processors ·may· set an application-defined limit on the maximum number of decimal digits they are prepared to support, in which case that application-defined maximum number ·must· be clearly documented.
+Note: All ·minimally conforming · processors ·must · support decimal numbers with a minimum of 18 decimal digits (i.e., with a ·totalDigits · of 18).
+However, ·minimally conforming · processors ·may · set an application-defined limit on the maximum number of decimal digits they are prepared to support, in which case that application-defined maximum number ·must · be clearly documented.

 decimal has a lexical representation consisting of a finite-length sequence of decimal digits (#x30-#x39) separated by a period as a decimal indicator.
-If totalDigits is specified, the number of digits must be less than or equal to totalDigits.
-If fractionDigits is specified, the number of digits following the decimal point must be less than or equal to the fractionDigits.
 An optional leading sign is allowed.
 If the sign is omitted, "+" is assumed.
 Leading and trailing zeroes are optional.
 If the fractional part is zero, the period and following zero(es) can be omitted.
 For example: -1.23, 12678967.543233, +100000.00, 210.

-The canonical representation for decimal is defined by prohibiting certain options from the Lexical representation (§3.2.3.1).
+The canonical representation for decimal is defined by prohibiting certain options from the decimal has the following constraining facets:

+Lexical representation (§3.2.3.1).
 Specifically, the preceding optional "+" sign is prohibited.
 The decimal point is required.
 Leading and trailing zeroes are prohibited subject to the following: there must be at least one digit to the right and to the left of the decimal point which may be a zero.